qinwf/awesome-R/README.md

 * [RcppOctave](RcppOctave) - Seamless Interface to Octave and Matlab.
 * [RSPerl](http://www.omegahat.org/RSPerl/) - A bidirectional interface for calling R from Perl and Perl from R.
 * [V8](https://github.com/jeroenooms/V8) - Embedded JavaScript Engine.
+* [htmlwidgets](http://www.htmlwidgets.org/) - Bring the best of JavaScript data visualization to R.

 ## Database Management
 *Packages for managing data.*